 This Article documents the aggressive use of civil forfeiture in Pennsylvania and, by way of illustration, presents the plight of elderly, African-American homeowners in Philadelphia who were not charged with any crime and yet faced the loss of their homes because their adult children were arrested for minor drug offenses.
 In such cases, the Eighth Amendment should play a vital role in preventing excessive punishments.
 But some courts mistakenly apply a rigid proportionality test, upon prosecutorial urging, that simply compares the market value of the home to the maximum statutory fine for the underlying drug offense.
 When a home value is shown to be less than the maximum fine, these courts presume the taking to be constitutional.
 Under such a one-dimensional test, prosecutors routinely win because the cumulative maximum fines for even minor drug offenses almost always exceed the market values of modest, inner-city homes.
 This cannot be the proper test.
 Instead, this Article contends that the proper constitutional test for excessiveness must be a searching, fact-intensive inquiry, in which courts are required to balance five essential factors: (1) the relative instrumentality of the property at issue to the predicate offense; (2) the relative culpability of the property owner; (3) the proportionality between the value of the property at issue and the gravity of the predicate offense; (4) the harm (if any) to the community caused by the offending conduct; and (5) the consequences of forfeiture to the property owner.

 Rulli, Louis S., "Seizing Family Homes from the Innocent: Can the Eighth Amendment Protect Minorities and the Poor from Excessive Punishment in Civil Forfeiture?"
 (2017).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1943.

 Civil Rights and Discrimination Commons, Constitutional Law Commons, Criminal Procedure Commons, Law and Race Commons, Law and Society Commons, Law Enforcement and Corrections Commons, Property Law and Real Estate Commons